MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeServer/client-connectivity/ost-sync-issues.md

 1. In the **Send/Receive Groups** dialog box, make sure that the **Perform an automatic send/receive when exiting** check box is selected, and then select **Close**.
 1. select **OK**.

-### Create a new .ost file
+### Create a new OST file

-If all the folders except the Inbox folder are synchronized, or if you're not able to synchronize the folders, you may have a damaged .ost file.
-To fix the issue, create a new .ost file.
+If all the folders except the Inbox folder are synchronized, or if you're not able to synchronize the folders, you may have a damaged OST file.
+To fix the issue, create a new OST file.
 Follow the steps in [How to rebuild the OST file](/outlook/troubleshoot/synchronization/synchronization-issue-between-outlook-owa#how-to-rebuild-the-ost-file).
 Then, synchronize the offline folders again.

 ## Replace a damaged Exchange Server support file